PhD thesis: Gluon-induced quarkonium production in transverse-momentum-dependent factorisation: applications to the LHC and EIC

 Four year research (1.0 FTE)

-MSc.
-Thesis: The glueball spectrum in large-N Quantum Chromodynamics
+MSc thesis: The glueball spectrum in large-N Quantum Chromodynamics

 Supervised by prof. E. Pallante